KosinskiLab/AlphaPulldown/example_1.md

 **Feature 2**

 We have also provided another singularity image called ```alpha-analysis.sif```to generate a csv table with structural properties and scores.
 Firstly, download the singularity image from [here](https://www.embl-hamburg.de/AlphaPulldown/downloads/alpha-analysis.sif).

-<a id="raw-url" href="https://www.embl-hamburg.de/AlphaPulldown/downloads/alpha-analysis.sif">here</a>
+Chrome user may not be able to download it after cliking the link.
+If so, please right click and select "save link as".

 Then execute the singularity image ( i.e. the sif file) by: